chainer/chainer/chainerx/README.md

 ### Run the Python test suite

-xChainer requires `chainer` package for Python tests.
+ChainerX requires `chainer` package for Python tests.
 To install the `chainer` Python package of up-to-date beta version, run the following:

 ```shell-session
 $ pip install chainer --pre